 - To facilitate the dissemination and exchange of ideas and information about ecology both among ecologists, with other professional disciplines and the public; and encourage high professional and ethical standards among our members and other ecologists.

-- We do this through publications, activities and conferences.
+- We do this through publications, events and activities and conferences.